benkaiser/notification-scheduler/README.md

 ## API

-`notificationScheduler(params): Promise<boolean>`
+`notificationScheduler(params): Promise<void>`

-Returns true/false based on success creating a notification.
+Throws if a subscription was not created successfully.

 `params` is an object containing: